PlantNET Home DONATE TODAY | PlantNET Home | Search NSW Flora | Contact Us

 This subfamily is often treated as the family Fabaceae s.str. or Papilionaceae.

-Bituminaria, Centrosema, Lablab, Phaseolus, Spartium are included in the key to genera (marked by **).
-Species of these genera are cultivated as ornamentals or food plants; however, they are not known to be fully naturalized in N.S.W., as a result they are not described in the text.
+Bituminaria, Centrosema, Phaseolus and Spartium are included in the key to genera but as species of these genera are cultivated as ornamentals or food plants and they are not known to be fully naturalized in N.S.W., they are not described in the text.

 Key adapted from Crisp (1983)